Code-Hex/graphql-codegen-typescript-validation-schema/README.md

 type: `string`

-import types from generated typescript type path. if not given, omit import statement.
+When provided, import types from the generated typescript types file path. if not given, omit import statement.

 ```yml
 generates: